thanhthaoh157/llm_ipl/README.md

 - FastAPI and Flask applications that expose the same recipe execution workflow over HTTP.
 - OpenRouter integration that can draft and execute a democratic peace recipe end-to-end.
 - Smoke tests that exercise both the static sample recipe and the OpenRouter-assisted workflow.
+- CLI commands that can emit ready-to-run Python snippets for downstream automation.

 ## Getting started